cloud-gov/cg-site/_pages/pages/documentation/getting-started-with-jekyll.md

 that each template and theme is a little different.
 If you get stuck, don't hesitate to [reach out](mailto:{{ site.support_email }})._

-Federalist monitors your site’s GitHub repository (or repo) for changes you make.
+Pages monitors your site’s GitHub repository (or repo) for changes you make.
 It will automatically build a new version of your site in a few minutes.
-You can view the live site [from Federalist](https://federalistapp.18f.gov/sites) and clicking "View site".
+You can view the live site [from Pages](https://federalistapp.18f.gov/sites) and clicking "View site".

 {% capture content %}
-If you’re unfamiliar with GitHub, the Federalist team recommends that you [familiarize yourself](https://federalist.18f.gov/documentation/instructional-demos/#introduction-to-github-for-newcomers) before continuing through this guide.
+If you’re unfamiliar with GitHub, the Pages team recommends that you [familiarize yourself](https://federalist.18f.gov/documentation/instructional-demos/#introduction-to-github-for-newcomers) before continuing through this guide.